This program is supported by Native Earth Performing Arts.

 - The support of a Venue Technician, Production Manager, Lighting Designer, Assistant Festival Stage Manager, as well as Box Office, Front of House, and Festival Staff

-- Checking in with you regularly throughout your process
+- Regular check-ins throughout your process

 - Professional archival photography and videography of your Festival presentation